 Johnson & Wales University (JWU) prohibits sexual assault and relationship violence, which may include dating violence, domestic violence, stalking, and sexual exploitation.
-These offenses constitute violations of university policy, including the Prohibited Discrimination and Harassment (including Sexual Harassment) Policy and the Student Code of Conduct.
+These offenses constitute violations of university policy, including the Prohibited Discrimination and Harassment (including Sexual Harassment) Policy, the Policy Governing Reporting of Misconduct and Whistleblowing, and Student Code of Conduct.
 These offenses can also constitute violations of state and federal laws and may constitute a violation of the university's Title IX Policy and Procedures.

-The university provides proceedings and resources for community members affected by sexual assault and relationship violence (see Getting Help), and offers programming designed to educate the community and prevent the occurrence of such offenses (see Education and Prevention).
+The university provides proceedings and resources for community members affected by sexual assault and relationship violence (see Getting Help) and offers programming designed to educate the community and prevent the occurrence of such offenses (see Education and Prevention).